tiwarianirudh/Embedded-Interface-Design/Project2/README.md

 **Instructions to run the code:**
 >1.
 Before running the server, run sensing.py which interacts with the sensors and stores the data in the database(a csv).
 Command: python3 sensing.py
 >2.
 Start the server by running the following command: python3 server.py
 >3.
-Open the Weather Statistics webpage by clicking on the client.html.
+To access the Weather Statistics webpage, start by clicking on the secure.html.
 >4.
 The page is then self-explanatory for its functioning.